FAQs

 Does POH testify in court?

-Our counselors are not legally or ethically able to provide recommendations or opinions on custody or placement.
+According to the Texas Behavioral Health Executive Counseling (the licensing regulatory board of Texas) counselors are not legally or ethically able to provide recommendations or opinions on custody or placement.
 We share our notes directly with DFPS and are willing to participate in treatment team meetings, but we ask that our counselors not be subpoenaed to testify in court.

 No one other than the party issuing the subpoena will be responsible for court fees.